juliaconts/cmsc124_progamminglanguage/README.md

 Language Overview
 [Provide a brief description of your programming language - what it's designed for, its main characteristics]

 Storyboard is a functional programming language designed to promote clarity, immutability, and safe computation.
-It focuses more in a general-purpose language centered around pure functions, expression-driven evaluation, and strict value encapsulation.
-Inspired by the readability of Python and the mathematical precision of functional languages, Storyboard disallows mutable shared state and prevents values from being accessed outside their defining scope.
-This ensures that programs are predictable, side-effect-free, and easier for beginners to reason about.
+It is inspired by both the readability of Python, the precision of functional languages, and the structure of film directing.
+Just as movies are organized into scenes, actors, and takes, Storyboard maps these cinematic concepts into programming constructs—making code feel like writing a script.
+This design helps beginners visualize program flow as a sequence of controlled, well-defined steps.

-Storyboard is particularly suited for learning foundational programming concepts, modeling computations, transforming data, building pipelines, and writing small, verifiable programs.
-By emphasizing pure functions, lexical scoping, and human-readable syntax, Storyboard offers a gentle entry point into functional programming while still enabling expressive and structured problem solving.
+Storyboard disallows mutable shared state and prevents values from being accessed outside their defining scope, ensuring predictable, side-effect-free execution.
+It is particularly suited for learning foundational programming concepts, modeling computations, transforming data, and writing small, verifiable programs.
+By emphasizing pure functions, clear structure, and human-readable syntax, Storyboard offers a gentle, narrative-inspired entry point into functional programming.

 Keywords
 [List all reserved words that cannot be used as identifiers - include the keyword and a brief description of its purpose]